The Garland Touch

-The Garland Touch is a 1962 Judy Garland album released by Capitol Records.
+The Garland Touch is the final studio album by Judy Garland.
+It was released on August 6, 1962, by Capitol Records.
 The album assembles recordings made for other projects: six previously unissued selections had been cut in London in early August 1960, while four songs had been previously released—two on the 1958 album Judy in Love ("Do I Love You?" and "More Than You Know") and two from her recent 1961 single ("Comes Once in a Lifetime" and "Sweet Danger").

 This was Garland's last studio album released during her lifetime.
 Later in London, Garland cut a 1964 EP for EMI Records: Judy Garland Sings Lionel Bart's Maggie May, which Capitol Records did not release in the United States until 2002 (on the compilation CD Classic Judy Garland: The Capitol Years 1955-1965).
 The rest of Garland's releases prior to her death in 1969 came from various concerts and soundtracks: recordings for the films Gay Purr-ee (1962) and I Could Go On Singing (1963); from her 1963–1964 CBS Television series, The Judy Garland Show; from 1964 concert performances at the London Palladium (featuring solos and duets with her daughter Liza Minnelli); and from Garland's last engagement at the Palace Theatre in 1967.

+Critical reception

+William Ruhlmann from AllMusic rated the album with three and a half stars out of five and wrote that, while the album is a patchwork collection of previously released tracks and stray recordings, it still showcases Judy Garland in good voice.
+He acknowledged that the album doesn't live up to the greatness of Judy at Carnegie Hall, but it contains some winning performances, particularly in her revisiting of earlier material like "It's a Great Day for the Irish" and her "Judy at the Palace" medley.
+Despite its uneven nature, Ruhlmann found moments of charm and quality in the album.

+Jimmy Watson from New Record Mirror rated the album with five bells (the highest rating) and praised Judy Garland as the world's number one trouper, emphasizing her ability to sing from deep within and bring her songs to life anew with each performance.
+He acknowledged that while listeners may have heard these songs many times before, each new Judy Garland record is eagerly sought after by collectors.
+Watson described the album as a standout, worthy of a special place among his top favorite discs, highlighting Garland's enduring appeal and emotional depth as a performer.